 The FOGGIE simulations implement simple gas physics, including radiative cooling with a self-shielding approximation for high density gas, star formation, and thermal feedback from supernovae.
 The simulation includes metallicity-dependent cooling and a metagalactic UV background \citep{Haardt2012}, using the Grackle chemistry and cooling library \citep{Smith2017} with self-shielding \citep{emerick19}.
 Star formation occurs in gas with a comoving number density exceeding $\sim ~ 0.1 ~ \rm cm^{-3}$.
 The minimum star particle mass starts at $1000$ M$_\odot$ at high redshift and then ramps up to 10,000 M$_\odot$ between $z = 1$ and $z = 2$ to reduce the total number of particles needed to simulate a Milky-Way-like host.
 Supernova feedback follows the implementation of \citealt{Cen&Ostriker2006} in which purely thermal energy is deposited into the 27 cells surrounding a star particle after 12 dynamical times have passed since its formation.
 Each star particle injects $1 \times 10^{-5} m_*c^2$ of energy and pushes $0.25m_*$ of mass to the surrounding gas over 12 dynamical times following particle creation ($m_*$ is the original star particle mass and $c$ is the speed of light).
 The total metal mass ejected is calculated as $0.025m_* (1-Z_*)+0.25Z_*$ to account for metal recycling.
 In this method all metals are tracked as a single combined field.
 In this study particular elemental abundances are calculated assuming solar abundances and ion fractions and ion masses are computed using the Trident package \citep{TridentRef}.

-The main analysis of the paper has been done on CGM gas defined as all gas inside a $(100 h^{-1}\, {\rm kpc})^3$ box, centered on the galaxy, corresponding to a 50 kpc projected distance from the galactic center.
-This region is smaller than the forced refinement track box and so is always resolved with cells of $\leq 732$ physical pc.
+The main analysis of the paper has been done on CGM gas defined as all gas inside a 100 physical kpc box at $z = 0.5$, centered on the galaxy, corresponding to a 50 physical kpc projected distance from the galactic center.
+This region is smaller than the forced refinement track box and therefore is always resolved with cells $\leq 732$ physical pc wide.
 This spatial extent is motivated by observational limitations: CGM emission from gas at larger distances is typically too faint to detect with current instrumentation.
 Additionally, our interest lies in the interface region between the galaxy and its surrounding halo, where emission is brightest and gas dynamics are most active.